erlang/otp/system/doc/efficiency_guide/profiling.md

   live system take.
 - `m:lcnt` is used to find contention points in the Erlang Run-Time System's internal locking mechanisms.
-It is useful when looking for bottlenecks in interaction between process, port, ets tables and other entities that can be run in parallel.
+It is useful when looking for bottlenecks in interaction between process, port, ETS tables, and other entities that can be run in parallel.

 The tools are further described in [Tools](profiling.md#profiling_tools).